What is tetanus?

 If a person has symptoms of tetanus, they can appear anywhere from 3 to 21 days after exposure.
 The further the injury site is from the central nervous system (brain and spinal cord), the longer it will take to see symptoms.
-The sooner you see symptoms after an injury, the higher the chance of death.
+The longer it takes to see symptoms after an injury, the lower the chance of death.
+In contrast, the sooner you see symptoms after an injury, the higher the chance of death.

 Is tetanus contagious?

-No, tetanus is not spread from person to person.
-It is the only vaccine-preventable disease that is infectious, but cannot be passed from one person to another person.
+No, tetanus does not spread from person to person.
+Tetanus is the only vaccine-preventable disease that is infectious but does not spread from one person to another person.